-66 Contracts providing for compensation based on turnover
+66. Contracts providing for compensation based on turnover.

-If a service provider acts on behalf of Mogale City Local Municipality to provide any service or act as a collector of fees, service charges or taxes and the compensation payable to the service provider is fixed as an agreed percentage of turnover for the service or the amount collected, the contract between the service provider and the municipality must stipulate -

-(a) A cap on the compensation payable to the service provider; and
+- (1) If a service provider acts on behalf of Mogale City Local Municipality to provide any service or act as a collector of fees, service charges or taxes and the compensation payable to the service provider is fixed as an agreed percentage of turnover for the service or the amount collected, the contract between the service provider and the municipality must stipulate - - (c) A cap on the compensation payable to the service provider; and - (d) that such compensation must be performance base